 b.
-June Area Survey:
+June Area Survey (Not applicable for 2025):

 Detailed observations are required on the June Area Survey Tract Questionnaire, Section D. As the enumerator on the scene, you are the only person able to provide information to complete this section.
 When an operator refuses the June Area Survey Tract Questionnaire or the operator is inaccessible, you must still complete Section D through observation.
 Enter comments for the following into the June Area CAPI instrument: